Triamec/DirectFeed/README.md

 ![image](./doc/app.png)

+## Working on Parts

+This sample uses the concept of two initial positions:
+* The *park position*, the origin position for the sake of this application.
+This is thought to be outside the workpart.
+At the end of the motion profile, the application moves the tool back to the park position.
+* The *start position*, the position where the motion profile starts.
+Prior executing the profile, the application moves the tool from the park position to the start position.
+The motion profile then works on the part.

+Read the next two chapters on how to define these two positions.

+The application has a check box to specify whether it is actually working on the part.
+During execution of the motion profile, the *Decouple* button cannot be pressed if this check box is checked.
+Use a physical emergency stop button in case of hazard.

 ## Configuration

 This document presumes Visual Studio as IDE to use with the sample projects.
 When starting Visual Studio, one or more security warnings will be shown.
-In order to work properly, choose “Load project normally” and acknowledge the dialog.
+In order to work properly, choose *Load project normally* and acknowledge the dialog.
 When first opening the solution, set the `DirectFeedApplication` project as startup project.

 Several configurations within the `DirectFeed.sln` must be adjusted to the actual hardware environment to execute the application for.